spring-projects-experimental/spring-grpc/README.md

 ### Dependency Management

+The `spring-grpc-dependencies` artifact declares the recommended versions of the dependencies used by a given release of Spring gRPC, excluding dependencies already managed by Spring Boot dependency management.

-The Spring gRPC Dependencies declares the recommended versions of all the dependencies used by a given release of Spring gRPC.
+The `spring-grpc-build-dependencies` artifact declares the recommended versions of all the dependencies used by a given release of Spring gRPC, including dependencies already managed by Spring Boot dependency management.

+If you are running Spring gRPC in a Spring Boot application then use `spring-grpc-dependencies`, otherwise use `spring-grpc-build-dependencies`.

-Using the dependencies from your application’s build script avoids the need for you to specify and maintain the dependency versions yourself.
+Using one of these dependency modules avoids the need for you to specify and maintain the dependency versions yourself.
-Instead, the version you’re using determines the utilized dependency versions.
+Instead, the version of the dependency module you are using determines the utilized dependency versions.
 It also ensures that you’re using supported and tested versions of the dependencies by default, unless you choose to override them.

+**📌 NOTE**\
+The examples below assume you are running inside a Spring Boot application and therefore use `spring-grpc-dependencies`.

 If you’re a Maven user, you can use the dependencies by adding the following to your pom.xml file -